 Girolles with Grilled Polenta, Crème Fraiche and Spinach

 Ness and Homeboy went for the wild sea trout which was served on a bed of flat beans with a dash of aioli.
 The fish was cooked to perfection and super fresh.
 This got the thumbs up from both of them.
 The other fish option was red mullet, bream pastis, courgettes and mussels cooked in a parchment folded pouch.
-Meat wise it was lamb a la ficelle which is a south of France recipe where you cook a leg of lamb over an open fire.
-The leg usually hangs on a string and it slowly turns so it’s like a rotisserie.
+Meat wise it was a lamb a la ficelle which is a south of France recipe where you cook a leg of lamb over an open fire.
+The leg usually hangs on a string, and it slowly turns, so it’s like a rotisserie.
 Or you can try the pork collar instead.
 There were three sides of domino potatoes which were very good, a green salad and ratatouille.

 Wild Sea Trout, Flat Beans and Aioli